cds-snc/simplify-privacy-statements-V2/terraform/azure/readme.md

 `terraform apply`

 Your infrastructure should now be running.
-The previous command will output some information you will need for deploying your container.
+The previous command will output some information you will need to deploy your container.

 ## 3. Deploy your container